 To view images in the Image Viewer window, click the Search Image Tool (on the Pictometry toolbar) and then click a location in your map.
-The Image Viewer window shows the best north-up image for the location you clicked.
-(If there are no north-up images, then the best available image is displayed.)
+The Image Viewer window shows the best northfacing image for the location you clicked.
+(If there are no north-facing images, then the best available image is displayed.)